Dre-fach Felindre: Culture and community

 Dre-fach Felindre has little industry today.
 The mills still stand as monuments to the past but have been put to other uses.
-One now houses the National Woollen Museum, another a furniture warehouse and others have been converted to residences or accommodation for holiday visitors.
+One now houses the National Wool Museum, another a furniture warehouse and others have been converted to residences or accommodation for holiday visitors.

 There is a post office, a few shops, a church, several chapels and a primary school, Ysgol Gynradd Penboyr.
 There is a community hall, the Red Dragon Hall, and a children's playground.
 The football club, Bargod Rangers, plays at the community park, Parc Puw.
 There are two pubs in Dre-fach Felindre, the Red Lion and Tafarn John Y Gwas.

 The poet and broadcaster Aneirin Talfan Davies was born in the village.
 The historian Gwyn Alf Williams, author of When was Wales?, lived in the village until his death in 1995.

 Religious sites

 A small chapel-of-ease to Penboyr parish had been founded by the early 18th century, within what was to become Felindre.
 By 1750 Holy Trinity Chapel, also known as Capel Bach, which was possibly a post-medieval foundation, had become "dilapidated".
 It was eventually replaced by St Barnabas' Church in 1862.

 St Barnabas' Church was built for John Campbell, 2nd Earl Cawdor, who was born of 11 June 1817, St Barnabas' Day.
 The earl also built the church of St Barnabas at Rhandirmwyn.
 The churchyard is bounded to the north by the B4333 road.
 The church is built in the Gothic Revival style, of Pwntan sandstone with ashlar dressings.
 It has a nave, chancel, porch and a wooden bellcote.
 Interior fittings include a pipe organ and some stained glass windows, three of which are by Heaton, Butler and Bayne and are of high quality.

 The Unitarian chapel of Penrhiw was converted from a barn in 1777.
 In 1952 it was dismantled stone by stone and rebuilt at St Fagans National History Museum in 1956.
 The chapel originally had a loft but this was taken out in the 19th century when the present gallery was inserted.
 The stone seats, now located outside the chapel, were used at preaching festivals.
 Services are still held in the chapel at its new location, and burials still take place at the cemetery at its original site on a grassy slope overlooking Felindre.

 Bethel Baptist Chapel is situated in Drefach, and was built by Daniel Davies in 1889–90.
 It has a plastered frontage with wooden tracery.